August 23, 2010

 "There are many people affected.
 Our land is very flat and the coast people will have to flee northward.
 Still, we have the advantage that it is a process that happens slowly, "he told Efe AQM Mahbub professor of ecology at the University of Dhaka.

-According to a report released this month, the Intergovernmental Panel on Climate Change provides UN 2100 increased sea levels that threaten coastal areas and plains of the country, dominated by the delta of Sundarbans ("beautiful jungle" in Bengali).
+According to a report released this month, the Intergovernmental Panel on Climate Change UN 2100 provides an increase in sea levels that threaten coastal areas and plains of the country, dominated by the delta of Sundarbans ("beautiful jungle" in Bengali).

 In large rivers, Bangladesh gets the fertile source of agriculture, dependent on monsoon rains, while the action of the ocean has allowed salt extraction and development of fisheries.